hanspr/mi-ide/README.md

 * :star: Auto detect file encoding.
 Open (decode) / Save (encode) in the original encoding of the file: UTF8, ISO8859, WINDOWS, etc. (Limited to the encoders available in go libraries)
 * :star: Replace the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
 Similar to windowed editors.
 * :star: Use and abuse color to easily find the cursor, selected text, etc.
-* :+1::star: Good and powerful plugin system to hack the editor to "my" personal needs (to make it My ide)
+* :+1::star: Good and powerful plugin system to hack the editor to "my" personal needs (and your personal needs, so can say at the end ,like me: "finally!
+I have **My** ide")
     - Without the need to compile or setup a complicated environment
     - Resilient to editor new versions
     - Plugins that will enhance the user coding for each particular language
 * :star: Save editor settings for
-    - a particular language (c,php,python,perl,..)
+    - a particular language (c, php, python, perl,..)
     - a single file
     - or just for the current opened session
 * :star: A powerful auto indent